jcuhpc/singularity/README.md

 # singularity
 A JCU repository for singularity container builds.

-This repository, created by JCU HPC staff, should contain a script and "metadata" files for creation of singularity container(s) with an embedded conda environment.
-This repository was used to rapidly create 100+ singularity containers for JCU.
-In most cases, a version for software is not required for container build - this environment uses metadata on anaconda.org in attempt to detect latest version available.
-In time, an ability to support automatic/scheduled installation of new versions will be built in (success dependent on metadata in anaconda.org).
+This repository, created by JCU HPC staff, should contain a few scripts and a number of "metadata" files (e.g., singularity definition file templates) for creation of singularity container(s).
+Containers built using this repository are based on Ubuntu or Miniconda bases.
+The scripts & metadata have been used to create 300+ singularity containers and environment module files for JCU with an average human time investment of <20s per container.

+Use of Singularity HPC may be a better choice for many/most people.
+However, I found the cost (human time) of SHPC to be high when viewed across hundreds of application/workflow based containers that I have been building to replace more traditional installs.
+Sustainable support for "Reproducible Research" on JCU HPC systems has been the driver.

+In most cases, if you are looking to install the "latest" conda/ubuntu packaged version, you will not need to specify a version to build a container using the scripts provided here.
+The scripts use metadata on anaconda.org and/or packages.ubuntu.com in an attempt to detect the latest verion available.

-This respository also houses singularity definition files for creation of containers which do not house a conda environment.
+This respository also houses some singularity definition files for container creation that lies beyond the capabilities of MVP scripts that can be found here.

+In time, an ability to support automatic/scheduled installation of new versions will be built in, where possible.

+NOTE:  HPC system administrators have built this repository.
+Development of software does not appear anywhere in our PDs.
-Development of this repository is primarily for internal JCU use.
-If it works for you, we would appeciate hearing reports of "container works".
-If it doesn't work for you, we cannot provide any guarantee on response time to constructive feedback.
+If the contents of this repository work for you, we would would appeciate hearing reports of "container works" from a research use point of view.
+We accept constructive feeback, but cannot provide any guarantee of bug fixes or updates.

-Use of Singularity HPC may be a better choice for others.
+REPOSITORY CREATORS
+Dr. Wayne Mallett
+Mr. Wayne Spagnol